Stuyvesant High School: Clubs and publications

 Stuyvesant allows students to join clubs, publications, and teams under a system similar to that of many colleges.
 As of 2015, the school had 150 student clubs.

 The Spectator

-The Spectator is Stuyvesant's official in-school newspaper, which is published biweekly and is independent from the school.
-There are over 250 students who help with publication.
+The Spectator is Stuyvesant's official in-school newspaper, which is published biweekly and is independent from the school administration and faculty.
+There are over 250 students who help with its publication.
 At the beginning of the fall and spring terms, there are recruitments, but interested students may join at any time.